 Arianna’s head shot up, they’d found her, she had to get away.

 Darting across the road Arianna tripped then ran into the Forest of Tempus and as her heart pounded in her chest, she looked for a place to hide.
 If she continued running like this, she would tire to the point of collapse, then they would catch her for sure, and worse still would be the beating she would receive for running away.
 Tears brimmed in her eyes again but wiping them away, she gritted her teeth and pushed deeper into the forest.

-When Matthias joined his friend Morton, he pointed to a set of tracks heading into the forest.
+When Mathias joined his friend Morton, he pointed to a set of tracks heading into the forest.

-“She’s here somewhere, look, Morton’s found her tracks,” Matthias declared.
+“She’s here somewhere, look, Morton’s found her tracks,” Mathias declared.